Skip to article frontmatterSkip to article content

 Exterior Derivative

-It turns out in terms of tensors, the exterior derivative is simply a regular derivative that is made antisymmetric:
+It turns out that in terms of tensors, the exterior derivative is simply a regular derivative that is made antisymmetric:

 One can use the formulas from the section “Antisymmetric Tensors” above to evaluate these antisymmetric derivatives.
 We show examples of this below.
 We first compute the exterior derivative using differential forms and the above rules, and then we do exactly the same operations using tensors.